Imonggo POS Review

 Imonggo doesn’t have every single feature you’d expect to find in an advanced POS system.
 For example, there is no eCommerce function.
 Overall, though, it provides a very solid and relatively complete feature set for the price.

 Note that a lot of the advanced features listed below are only available through Imonggo Premium.
 The Imonggo website is not all that clear on which features are available to both Free and Premium users.
 However, on the pricing page, Imonggo highlights the abilities to process credit cards and run your store offline as some of the advanced features that delineate the Premium subscription from the Free one.
 Paid accounts can also have multiple users, unlimited transaction lines, and unlimited products.

 - Split a purchase between multiple forms of payment.
 Customers can pay for their purchase with any combination of cash, credit card, debit card, or gift card.
 An “other” option could work for checks.

 - Add items to a sale by scanning the barcode or manually entering the barcode.
-You can also lookup an item in the directory and add it to the sale.
-Type in a partial code or item name and the system will find product options without leaving the POS screen.
+You can also look up an item in the directory and add it to the sale.
+Type in a partial code or an item name, and the system will find product options without leaving the POS screen.

-- Add fixed price discounts or percentage discounts to both single line items or to the entire purchase.
-Discounts are clearly shown in the office sales reports.
+- Add fixed price discounts or percentage discounts to both single line items or the entire purchase.
+The office sales reports clearly show discounts.

-- Customize taxes based on local, state and federal requirements for your geographical location.
-You have the ability to create tax-free items and tax-free statuses.
+- Customize taxes based on local, state, and federal requirements for your geographical location.
+You can create tax-free items and tax-free statuses.

-- Handle returns and exchanges with simplicity.
+- Handle returns and exchanges with ease.
 Returned items are easily updated in inventory counts.